peterloes/Scales/README.md

 An efficient application to monitor and control animal behaviour in wildlife as well as in laboratory settings

--	Being compatible with different RFID systems and triggers
+-	Compatible with different RFID systems and triggers
--	Low power consumption and specific data collection leading to long lasting collection periods
+-	Low power consumption and specific data collection lead to long lasting collection periods
--	Being applicable world-wide due to its compatibility with different types of radio clock receivers
+-	Applicable world-wide due to its compatibility with different types of radio clock receivers
--	Increasing the observation quality via decreasing the disturbance to the animals
+-	High observation quality through low disturbance of the animals
 -	Data-transfer to external devices, such as personal computers

 ![My image](https://github.com/peterloes/Scales/blob/master/Getting_Started_Tutorial/2_Electronic_board.jpg)

-- Time Synchronization onces a day
+- Time Synchronization with atomic clock once a day to ensure optimal data quality
 - Application Current Control twice a day
-- Forecast Battery-Change
+- Forecast for Battery-Change implemented
-- Energy Bypass, don't lose Date and Time when changing battery
+- Energy Bypass so that Date and Time are maintained even when changing battery
-- Hyperterminal Output, to get real-time data.
+- Hyperterminal Output to get real-time data in the field

 ![My image](https://github.com/peterloes/Scales/blob/master/Getting_Started_Tutorial/1_weigh_cell_rfid.JPG)